Debugging

 use std::hint::black_box;

-Section titled “Prevent inlining”Mark the function under test with #[inline(never)]:
+Section titled “Prevent inlining”Mark the function under test to prevent inlining:

 Section titled “Use larger inputs”Larger inputs amplify timing differences: